hadirkhan10/chisel3-wiki/Bundles-and-Vecs.md

 `Bundle` and `Vec` are classes that allow the user to expand the set of Chisel datatypes with aggregates of other types.

-Bundles group together several named fields of potentially different types into a coherent unit, much like a `struct` in C. Users define their own bundles by defining a class as a subclass of `Bundle`
+Bundles group together several named fields of potentially different types into a coherent unit, much like a `struct` in C. Users define their own bundles by defining a class as a subclass of `Bundle`.
 ```scala
 class MyFloat extends Bundle {
   val sign        = Bool()